TitleOS/QuantumTunnel/README.md

 A Xbox One/Series Flash Dumper for SystemOS created in C#.

 ### Prerequisites
-.NET 5 is required, for instructions on installing .NET to your console over SSH follow https://xosft.dev/wiki/installing-compatible-software/.
+.NET 6 is required, for instructions on installing .NET to your console over SSH follow https://xosft.dev/wiki/installing-compatible-software/.

-You must also have an administrator account on your console in either Retail or Dev Mode to access the flash driver.
+You must also have an administrator account, with a shell elevated to SYSTEM on your console in either Retail or Dev Mode to access the flash driver.

 ### Usage
 If dotnet isn't in your PATH: